CRPropa/CRPropa3/doc/pages/Simulation-Modules.md

 Conditional modules implement certain conditions for stopping propagation.
 They provide interfaces to act onReject or onAccept of a cosmic ray.
 Boundary modules can be used to limit the simulation volume.
-Periodic- and ReflectiveBox implement boundary conditions for the particles.
+Periodic-/ReflectiveBox and ReflectiveShell implement boundary conditions for the particles.
 They are useful for a 3D setup where an initial volume is to be repeated (periodically or reflectively).
 When using them, a couple of things need to be considered.
 Observers will shadow the volume behind if they are set to inactivate particles.
 Also Observers should be placed at a distance to the boundaries that is larger than the maximum step size of the propagator, since step size limitation does not work beyond periodic/reflective boundaries.

 * **MaximumTrajectoryLength** - Stop after reaching maximum trajectory length
 * **MinimumEnergy** - Stop after reaching a minimum energy